alidanapour/chip8_emulator/Product_Document.md

 **JS-Chip8** is a single-page JavaScript web application.
 It supports two browsers (Google Chrome and Mozilla Firefox) running on desktop only. **JS-Chip8** has the following components:

-1. Chip-8 **Emulator** can run any compatible Chip-8 program.
+1. Chip-8 **Emulator**: Can run any compatible Chip-8 program.
-2. Chip-8 **Visualizer** shows a Chip-8 program in action.
+2. Chip-8 **Visualizer**: Shows a Chip-8 program in action.
 It displays memory, registers, timers, and instructions being executed.
 It lets users play/pause and step-forward/step-backward one instruction at a time.
 Users can also restart the current ROM and reset the emulator.
 3. One Chip-8 **Tool**: `Sprite Editor` provides a visual interface to create, view, and edit 8x15 sprites.
 4. Two Chip-8 **Games**:  Game 1: `Space Wars`, based on the Atari classic game 'Outlaw'; Game 2: `Jumpy Rabbit`, based on the T-Rex Run by Google.